Geoffrey Oji

 Geoffrey Oji is a Nigerian singer and songwriter best known for winning the seventh season of Project Fame West Africa.
 He won the competition after years of consistently auditioning for the show.
-Geoffrey is currently under a management deal with 960 Music Group courtesy of a partnership between 960 Music Group and Ultima Productions.
+Geoffrey was under a management deal with 960 Music Group courtesy of a partnership between 960 Music Group and Ultima Productions.
 His debut single 'Bursting My Brain' was released on January 30, 2015.

 Early life

 Geoffrey was born in Benue State and grew up in Kaduna, Kaduna State.
 He attended St. Saviour Primary and Nursery school, Kaduna and later, St. Patricks Secondary School, Kaduna.
-Geoffrey lost his dad on Christmas Day of 2001, which made life difficult for his family, prompting a decision to leave home and move to Lagos in search for greener pastures when he was just 15.
+Geoffrey lost his dad on the Christmas Day of 2001, which made life difficult for his family, prompting his decision to leave home and move to Lagos in search for greener pastures when he was just 15.

-On arriving Lagos, Geoffrey found out his uncle in Lagos was not doing well enough to support him so he had to sleep in public places for about a year, while honing his music skills in church and contesting in singing shows.
+On arriving in Lagos, Geoffrey found out his uncle in Lagos was not doing well enough to support him so he had to sleep in public places for about a year, while honing his music skills in church and contesting in singing shows.
 Before contesting in and winning the seventh season of Project Fame, Geoffrey auditioned in the first 6 seasons of the show and lost out.